Army Asbestos Exposure and Mesothelioma

 Approximately 30 percent of people with mesothelioma have served in the military, even though veterans only represent seven percent of the population.
 The Army used asbestos liberally in its buildings and machinery, and soldiers often served in areas where asbestos was used without restriction.
 For example, Iraq failed to ban asbestos until 2016, and asbestos remains unrestricted in Afghanistan.

-Veterans who have served in the Army faced high exposure to asbestos while living in their barracks, which are notoriously old, poorly maintained, and known to contain asbestos in most building materials.
+Army veterans faced high exposure to asbestos while living in their barracks, which are notoriously old, poorly maintained, and known to contain asbestos in most building materials.

 As a result of these conditions, army veterans continue to face a higher risk of mesothelioma than the civilian population.